jdeyton/forge-infra/base/README.md

 # Do your other Dockerfile stuff.
 ```

-Build your image and confirm that it applies the desired firewall rules and
+**Important:** Run your container with the `NET_ADMIN` capability.
+Confirm that
-behaves as expected.
+it applies the desired firewall rules and behaves as expected.